 A 10% tuition deposit is due within two weeks of receiving the Enrollment Agreement.
 This tuition deposit is deducted from the total tuition due for the year.
 Families may pay the remaining balance in one lump sum or choose between three payment plans, with no additional service fee: Semi-annual (2 payments), quarterly (4 payments) or monthly (10 payments).

 Tuition assistance and diversity scholarships are offered to lower income families.
 For Kindergarten applicants, aid is generally offered only for the ½-day morning program (9am-12pm).
 In order to insure a fair distribution of our limited financial aid fund, the school employs School & Student Services (SSS) by NAIS, which performs a thorough analysis of each applicant’s financial situation.
-The deadline to apply for aid is March 1, 2013 and families will be notified of awards by the beginning of May.
+The deadline to apply for aid is Monday, Febrary 26, 2018 and families will be notified of awards by the beginning of May.
 Please contact the Admissions Director for more information.
+Click here to download all required financial aid request forms.

 directions to Blue Rock School <click>.

-Summer Play at Blue Rock School is a fun and enriching place for your child to spend summer days engaging in a variety of hands-on, creative and playful activities that take place outdoors on our serene, four-acre, wooded property and in the classrooms of Blue Rock School's 18th-century stone farmhouse.
+Summer Play at Blue Rock School is a fun and enriching place for your child to spend summer days engaging in a variety of hands-on, creative and playful activities that take place outdoors on our beautiful, four and a half-acre, wooded property, in the classrooms of Blue Rock School's 18th-century stone farmhouse, and in our Arts & Nature Studies Annex.
 Here, playgrounds abound and there are enough magical play spaces for the most vivid imaginations.
 It is a special and imaginative place where lasting memories are made.

 A Typical Day